Sourdough Focaccia Bread (Easy True-Sourdough Loaf)

 STRETCH AND FOLDS:

-With a dough scraper, scrape the dough away from the the sides of the bowl.
+1. With a bowl scraper, scrape the dough away from the the sides of the bowl.

 BULK FERMENTATION:

-In an environment of 68-70 degrees, doughs will typically bulk ferment for 12-18hrs hours, but again, you will have to look for the signs that your dough is done fermenting, rather than the clock.
+2. In my 70 degrees F kitchen, the bulk ferment took about 8-10 hours, but again, you will have to look for the signs that your dough is done fermenting, rather than the clock.
 Warm temperatures will be faster, while cooler will be slower.

 Here’s what to look for:

-Release the dough gently from the sides of the bowl with a dough scraper and tilt it into the prepare baking dish.
+2. Release the dough gently from the sides of the bowl with a dough scraper and tilt it into the prepared baking dish.

-Cover the dough again allow it to rise again until the dough fills most of the baking dish.
-This typically takes anywhere from 1-4 hours, again depending on the temperature of your kitchen.
+4. Cover the dough and allow it to rise again until the dough fills most of the baking dish.
+In my 70 degree F kitche, this took about 2-4 hours.

 Shape

-Once the dough has risen, it should fill the space of the baking dish, be very light, and jiggly when you shake the pan.
+1. Once the risen, it should fill the space of the baking dish and be very light and jiggly when you shake the pan.

 Bake